Berndinox/flyio-powerdns-pg/README.md

 # flyio-powerdns-pg
 Ultra-scalable authorativ PowerDNS Server on Fly.io

+## Restrictions
+The Records for the nameserver itself (A, AAA, CNAME) should not be hosted on the server itself.
+ATM: Fly.io can`t resolv those Records when issueing SSL Certs.

 ## Config
 Non sensitive Information can be specified in the fly.toml file.
 For passwords, you should use `flyctl secrets set VAR=VALUE` cmdlet.

-## Restrictions
-The Records for the nameserver itself (A, AAA, CNAME) should not be hosted on the server itself.
-ATM: Fly.io can`t resolv those Records when issueing SSL Certs.

-## Enviroment variables
+## Environment variables
 **PDNSCONF_GPGSQL_HOST="postgres"**
 Hostname or DNS of the Postgres Database.